-This hike was along much gentler terraine.
+This hike was along much gentler terrain.
 Although we climbed some steep tracks of the Alpilles mountains, the paths went through brush and past fragrant wildflowers, with open views to the mountains and flatlands below.
 The trails were mainly dirt paths and country roads.

 At the beginning of our hike we went by a small lake with an aqueduct.
 A dam was placed on this lake in Roman times to regulate the water flow into Glanum (mentioned above).

-We arrived in the lovely town of Maussaune with its main street and lively square.
+Finally we arrived in the lovely town of Maussaune with its main street and lively square.
 We checked into our hotel, Hotel Pre des Baux.
 The rooms at this hotel surround a large swimming pool.
 They serve a nice and simple breakfast to the room, which we ate outside on our patio.

 After a shower and rest, we headed into the main street of Maussane.
 We were a bit early and most restaurants weren’t open yet.
-We decided to sit at a bar/restaurant in the main square for a drink and ended up eating there at Cafe de la Fontaine, which had a menu of bistro food.
+So we decided to sit at a bar/restaurant in the main square for a drink and ended up eating there at Cafe de la Fontaine, which had a menu of bistro food.